offbynull/learn/Bioinformatics/input/input.md

    +---+---+---+---+---+---+---+
    ```

    The idea is that once the experimental cDNA is introduced to that region, it should bind to the control cDNA that's been printed to form double-stranded DNA.
 The color emitted in a region should correspond to the amount of gene expression for the gene that region represents.
 For example, if a region on the sheet is fully yellow, it means that the gene expression for that gene is roughly equal (red mixed with green is yellow).

-On the other hand, if it's fully red, it means the amount of gene expression for that gene in the experimental sample was nothing.
+ * `{bm} greedy algorithm` - An algorithm that tries to speed things up by taking the locally optimum choice at each step.
+That is, the algorithm doesn't look more than 1 step ahead.

+   For example, imagine a chess playing AI that had a strategy of trying to eliminate the other player's most valuable piece at each turn.
+It would be considered greedy because it only looks 1 move ahead before taking action.
+Normal chess AIs / players look many moves ahead before taking action.
+As such, the greedy AI may be fast but it would very likely lose most matches.

+ * `{bm} Cromwell's rule` - When a probability is based off past events, 0.0 and 1.0 shouldn't be used.
+That is, if you've...

+   * never seen an even occur in the past, it doesn't mean that there's a 0.0 probability of it occurring next.
+   * always seen an event occur in the past, it doesn't mean that there's a 1.0 probability of it occurring next.

+   Unless you're dealing with hard logical statements where prior occurrences don't come in to play (e.g. 1+1=2), you should include a small chance that some extremely unlikely event may happen.
+The example tossed around is "the probability that the sun will not rise tomorrow."
+Prior recorded observations show that that sun has always risen, but that doesn't mean that there's a 1.0 probability of the sun rising tomorrow (e.g. some extremely unlikely cataclysmic event may prevent the sun from rising).

+ * `{bm} Laplace's rule of succession/(Laplace's rule of succession|Laplace's rule)/i` - If some independent true/false event occurs n times, and s of those n times were successes, it's natural for people to assume the probability of success is `{kt} \frac{s}{n}`.
+However, if the number of successes is 0, the probability would be 0.0.
+Cromwell's rule states that when a probability is based off past events, 0.0 and 1.0 shouldn't be used.
+As such, a more appropriate / meaningful measure of probability is `{kt} \frac{s+1}{n+2}`.

+   For example, imagine you're sitting on a park bench having lunch.
+Of the 8 birds you've seen since starting your lunch, all have been pigeons.
+If you were to calculate the probability that the next bird you'll see a crow, `{kt} \frac{0}{8}` would be flawed because it states that there's no chance that the next bird will be a crow (there obviously is a chance, but it may be a small chance).
+Instead, applying Laplace's rule allows for the small probability that a crow may be seen next: `{kt} \frac{0+1}{8+2}`.

+   Laplace's rule of succession is more meaningful when the number of trials (n) is small.

+ * `{bm} pseudocount` - When a zero is replaced with a small number to prevent unfair scoring.
+See Laplace's rule of succession.

+ * `{bm} randomized algorithm` - An algorithm that uses a source of randomness as part of its logic.
+Randomized algorithms come in two forms: Las Vegas algorithms and Monte Carlo algorithms

+ * `{bm} Las Vegas algorithm` - A randomized algorithm that delivers a guaranteed exact solution.
+That is, even though the algorithm makes random decisions it is guaranteed to converge on the exact solution to the problem its trying to solve (not an approximate solution).

+   An example of a Las Vegas algorithm is randomized quicksort (randomness is applied when choosing the pivot).

+ * `{bm} Monte Carlo algorithm` - A randomized algorithm that delivers an approximate solution.
+Because these algorithms are quick, they're typically run many times.
+The approximation considered the best out of all runs is the one that gets chosen as the solution.

+   An example of a Monte Carlo algorithm is a genetic algorithm to optimize the weights of a deep neural network.
+That is, a step of the optimization requires running n different neural networks to see which gives the best result, then replacing those n networks with n copies of the best performing network where each copy has randomly tweaked weights.
+At some point the algorithm will stop producing incrementally better results.

+   Perform the optimization (the entire thing, not just a single step) thousands of times and pick the best network.